|Protest Committee||Tom Downey, Sam Sirica, and DJ Reese|

 Seymour: Ansonia, Oxford, Woodbridge, Bethany

 Players from outside each teams’ respective district will be considered out-of-town players.
 Any player the commissioner places is an in-towner and players in their 5th year with the same team will be classified as in-towners.
 Any brother of an in-town player for a team will also be an in-towner.
-Work in town, live in town, or have goen to school/graduated in town.
+Currently work in town (primary position only – no part time jobs), currently live in town (or for majority of life), graduated in town (or have gone to school in-town for majority of life).
 Players from Thomaston, Terryville, Bethlehem will be in-towners for any of the 3 teams as long as a player release is granted by the coach from that players town.
 This will give the opportunity for that coach to atleast speak with that player.

 In order for a player to be eligible to play in playoff games, all players must ‘play in/be at’ atleast 5 scheduled regular season league games with his name in the book as a player or substitute.